7.7 MINUTES | START A PROJECT

 - David Ogilvy

 The world has rules, and copywriting does too.
-If you don’t like the idea of being bound by limitations and restrictions, are you ready to accept lower sales?
+Are you ready to accept lower sales if you don’t like the idea of being bound by limitations and restrictions?

 Every time you use copywriting for a direct response campaign, a landing page, an advertisement, or a sales email, you want the words to be persuasive enough to attract visitors and convert them into buyers.